SteenPedersen/Compliance_Find_unmanaged_AD_Systems/README.md

 # Compliance_Find_unmanaged_AD_Systems
-Compare onlines systems in AD with managed systems in ePO
+Compare onlines systems in AD with managed systems in ePO and report which AD systems are not managed in ePO.
+This is a method to identify unmanaged endpoints.